probabl-ai/skore/doc/api.rst

 API
 ===

-This page lists all the public functions and classes of the `skore`
-package:

 .. currentmodule:: skore

+This page lists all the public functions and classes of the ``skore`` package.

 Project
 -------